 Your choice of décor and furniture will also help set the tone for a tropical garden.
 Go for colourful, happy, beachy textiles and a comfy cane or reed sun lounger.
 Or make a statement with a hotel-style luxury piece of garden furniture.

 8. Modern monochrome

-Oversized, broad-leafed plants create plenty of contrast in this small space.
-Layering plants in different sizes keeps the limited planting here dynamic, while the white stepping stone pavers also add texture.
+Oversized, broad-leafed plants create plenty of contrast in a tropical garden.
+Layering plants in different sizes keeps a limited planting dynamic, while the stepping stone pavers can be added for texture.

 9. Sweet spots

 Adding benches or other seating in secluded corners is a simple way to add tranquil tropical charm.

 Go troppo with exotic plants whose foliage comes in vivid colours.
 Rainbow-hued leaf plants look gorgeous when packed tightly amongst glossy dark green ones.
 Aim to grow dense, luscious walls of over-sized foliage in clashing colours like orange and pink.
 While your wall is still establishing itself, you may like to add in a bamboo or reed screen as filler or plant a fast-growing vine up on a trellis behind it.